How To Engrave A Beer Mug With A Handle

 Depending on what type of machine you are using, you may have to follow different instructions, but they will probably be very similar.

-The most important points here are that the glass is even, you can purchase a small level, similar to what construction workers use, but on a small scale, they have a bubble in the center and show you when something is level.
-Once you have the glass in the rotary tool, you will want to make sure it’s level by placing the level tool on top of the glass so that the bubble shows in the center.
-The glass needs to be level to ensure the laser engraves evenly down the glass.
+The most important point here is that the glass is even; you can purchase a small level, similar to what construction workers use, but on a small scale, they have a bubble in the center and show you when something is level.
+Once you have the glass in the rotary tool, you will want to ensure its level by placing the level tool on top of the glass so that the bubble shows in the center.
+The glass must be level to ensure the laser engraves evenly down the glass.

 An example of a level.
 The dollar store usually has them.